MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-site-recovery-overview.md

 ## How is Site Recovery billed?

 Azure Site Recovery on Azure Stack Hub is intended to protect a specified number of Virtual Machines.
-To provide this service at a competitive rate, the cost of ASR is determined based on the physical core count of the target environment, regardless of the number of VMs that are protected.
+To provide this service at a competitive rate, the cost of Azure Site Recovery is determined based on the physical core count of the target environment, regardless of the number of VMs that are protected.
 For detailed pricing options, see the [Azure Stack Hub pricing details](https://azure.microsoft.com/pricing/details/azure-stack/hub/).

 > [!NOTE]
-> Until the 1st of June 2024, there is no cost for running the ASR service.
+> Until the 1st of June 2024, there is no cost for running the Azure Site Recovery service.
 The pay-as-you-go pricing options will apply starting on the 1st of June 2024.

 When you first install Azure Site Recovery on Azure Stack Hub, a 30-day free trial period is provided.
 This trial period enables testing, automation setup, and VM replication for protection.
 Following the conclusion of the 30-day trial, charges begin, calculated on the total count of physical cores in the target environment in which your Azure Site Recovery Resource Provider is installed.